Clinical Pastoral Education (CPE)

 As the Affordable Care Act drives health care services into the community, it is imperative that faith communities be engaged by local health care providers.
-The U.S. Department of Health and Human Services Secretary, Kathleen Sebelius, has stated, "Faith leaders are trusted partners in local communities.
+Former U.S. Department of Health and Human Services Secretary, Kathleen Sebelius, has stated, "Faith leaders are trusted partners in local communities.
 [They] have a unique ability to reach people, especially the most vulnerable, with the tools and information they need to get healthy, stay well, and thrive.”
 HealthCare Chaplaincy Network's CPE programs recruit and train local faith leaders for leadership in the integration of spirituality and health care.

 HealthCare Chaplaincy offers not just one training site but many to give you the opportunity to work with diverse populations.

 - New York University Langone Medical Center

 Here’s what students and alumni have to say about the value of their Clinical Pastoral Education experience at HealthCare Chaplaincy: